Kesin11/Firestore-simple/README.md

 ```

 # CollectionGroup
 Firestore `collectionGroup` is also supported.
-As same as `FirestoreSimpleAdmin.collection`, `FirestoreSimpleAdmin.collectionGroup` has generics and decode features too.
+As same as `FirestoreSimple.collection`, `FirestoreSimple.collectionGroup` has generics and decode features too.

 ```ts
 interface Review {